-Underwriters are important in a financial world.
-They basically help in lowering the risk of the other party, but for a fee, commission or interest.
-There could be several types of underwriters depending on the industry.
-For instance, equity markets underwriter, mortgage industry underwriter, insurance industry underwriter, etc.
+Underwriters are important in the financial world.
+They basically help in lowering the risk of the other party, but for a fee, commission, or interest.
+There could be several types of underwriters depending on the industry—for instance, equity markets underwriter, mortgage industry underwriter, insurance industry underwriter, etc.

 Types of Underwriters

 Underwriters could be in every industry, but some of the most common types of underwriters are:

 Mortgage underwriters need to ensure that the applicant for the mortgage loan meets the standards.
 For this, the underwriter needs to check the history of the applicant, credit score, and their present standing, such as a type of job and steady income.
 Underwriters also need to analyze the property under consideration to ensure the purchase price and the loan amounts are in alignment.

 Even though the mortgage is a type of loan, there are underwriters for other types of loans as well—for example, auto loans, student loans, and more.
 Moreover, banks, both small and big, use the services of the underwriters to ascertain the risk of giving a loan.
 Also, the need for underwriters is not just when giving a loan to an individual but also while lending money to businesses.